-Calliopes still blast away in Baraboo, and elephants parade along the river.
+Calliopes still blast away in Baraboo.
 Aerialists spin on ropes, and a ringmaster spins hyperbole.

 Gaudy props and costumes from bygone spectacles fill an exhibit hall, and a pavilion houses the world's largest collection of circus wagons, some of them still loaded daily onto rail cars.

 This is Circus World, a 50-acre complex on the old Ringlingville site that appeals to what John Ringling called "the universal instinct to be young again."

 In the summer, circus performers come from all over the world to perform and live at Circus World, owned by the Wisconsin Historical Society.

 When I brought my kids to Circus World, we met Karen and Greg DeSanto, who were directors of clowning for Ringling Brothers and Barnum & Bailey at the Sarasota, Fla., winter quarters.

 "Here, they really keep tradition, and we can do just good classic clowning," said Karen DeSanto, an auguste clown in the style of the legendary Lou Jacob.
 "The (regular) circus is very theatrical now.
 In this Lazer Tag era, it's hard to make people watch simple people do extraordinary things."

 It wasn't hard to watch the DeSantos.
 As Prickly Pete and Polly Pureheart in a Western sketch and the Swami and his subject in a hypnotist skit, the two clowns were hysterical, leaving my son Peter convulsed with laughter.

 My daughter Madeleine was transfixed by the children who performed: a 12-year-old from Russia who performed aerial feats on two canvas straps; 10- and 8-year-olds who rode elephants; and a 3-year-old who rode a tiny unicycle with the help of his juggler father.